12 Best Things to Do in Krabi That Aren't Just Railay Beach

 7. Explore Thung Teao Forest Natural Park

 This is the park that contains both the Emerald Pool and the Blue Pool, so you can knock out both in one trip.
 Allow about 2 hours for the full walk.
-The sounds of the forest — cicadas, birds, the occasional rustle of something you can't see — are therapeutic.
+The sounds of the forest — cicadas, birds, the occasional rustle of something you can't see — are pure therapy.

 8. Soak in the Klong Thom Hot Springs

 Bring mosquito repellent.
 Seriously.
-The jungle is beautiful but the bugs are relentless, especially at dusk.
+The jungle is beautiful, but the bugs are relentless, especially at dusk.

 9. Dive at Koh Phi Phi Ley (Without Staying on Phi Phi)

 You get the diving without the 3AM bucket cocktail noise.
-A two-dive day trip runs about 3,500-4,500 THB including lunch and equipment.
+A two-dive day trip runs about 3,500–4,500 THB including lunch and equipment.
 Visibility from November to April regularly hits 20+ meters.
+And if you want to chase even clearer water, the southern Andaman reefs near Koh Lipe rival anything up here.

 10. Visit Khao Khanab Nam Twin Cliffs by Kayak

 These twin limestone hills flanking the Krabi River are the town's symbol — you'll see them on every piece of local marketing.
-But hardly anyone actually goes there.
+Yet hardly anyone actually goes there.
 Rent a kayak from the pier (about 500 THB for 2 hours) and paddle between them.
-There's a cave on one side with old paintings that archaeologists estimate are 2,000-3,000 years old.
+There's a cave on one side with old paintings that archaeologists estimate are 2,000–3,000 years old.

 11. Ride a Scooter to the Khao Ngon Nak Viewpoint